listenloop/abm_api/source/index.html.md

 window.ll_conversion("my awesome conversion");
 ```

 If you use our loop.js script you can create conversion from Javascript.
-Conversions will be created for each matched account's campaign.
+Conversions will be created for campaign, when they match for an account belonging to the campaign.
 ### Function parameter

 | Parameter | Description     |